jules2689/nervous-system/README.md

 require "nervous/system/tasks"
 ```

-4. [Optional] Add Tokens and other environments variables to a `.env` file, or to your environment.
-Make sure to gitignore the `.env` file
+4. Add Tokens and other environments variables to a `.env` file, or to your environment
+- Make sure to gitignore the `.env` file.
+- You should provide the tokens specified below under the [Tokens and Env Vars](#tokens-and-env-vars) section

 5. Add a `db/config.yml` file with the following content:
 ```yml